-Cash used for financing activities increased \$164 million in 2017 primarily due to the payoff of our old credit facilities and the payment of Tembec's senior notes, partially offset by cash provided by the issuance of new debt in conjunction with the Acquisition.
-Cash provided by financing activities in 2016 increased \$169 million primarily due to the issuance of the Preferred Stock partially offset by Preferred Stock dividend payments and higher debt repayments in 2016 including the Company's first quarter 2016 repurchase of senior notes.
+Cash used for financing activities of \$84 million changed by \$164 million in 2017 when compared to the prior year primarily due to the payoff of our old credit facilities and the payment of Tembec's senior notes, partially offset by cash provided by the issuance of new debt in conjunction with the Acquisition.
 See Note 8 - Debt and Capital Leases of our consolidated financial statements for more information.